Write your search in the input below and press enter.

 Advances today

 Athletes today — even young athletes — benefit from sport science findings and regularly improve their productivity as a result.
-Kids are fortunate to be the benefactors of better nutrition, safer and more effective training procedures, and technological advancements that allow them to improve their skills by using computer software, virtual reality, and a host of additional contemporary training advances.
+Kids are fortunate to be the benefactors of better nutrition, safer and more effective training procedures, and technological advancements that allow them to improve their skills by using computer software, virtual reality, artificial intelligence, and a host of additional training advances.
 Not only have these changes helped with performance enhancement, they have also helped kids train safer, too.

 Unfortunately, even with all the new advancements, there are still no guarantees when it comes to kids succeeding on the field.
 In fact, one constant that we still see today just the same as we did 100 years ago is the question every athlete must answer every time he or she takes to the field: